mizutombo/guessing-game/README.md

 * 8-JUL-2016 / worked on writing code to write questions & answers to DOM, and minimize usage of alerts.
 * 9-JUL-2016 / debugged code for correctly writing questions & answers to DOM ... tested and validated code functionality.
 * 10-JUL-2016 / code index.css, link into index.html file, and implement into DOM ...
 ACP to git.
+* 10-JUL-2016 / cleaned up indentations and line spacing in gamefunction.js file to improve readability and to enable easier function isolation for testing ...
+ACP to git.